Home

 Scala

 IndexOf.
-A List contains many elements of different values.
-And a String contains substrings and characters.
-We can search for these values and find their positions.
+A List or String may contain many elements of different values.
+With Scala 3.3, we can search for these values and find their positions.

 With indexOf, we try to find an element in a List or String.
 IndexOf returns an Int that tells us where it is.
 If nothing is found, we get the value -1.